Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Maintaining Lower Envelope of Pseudo-Lines

 \subsection{Finding the intersection point of two lower envelopes}

-Given two lower envelopes $\mathcal{L}_\ell$ and $\mathcal{L}_r$ such that all pseudo-lines in $\mathcal{L}_\ell$ are smaller than all pseudo-lines in $\mathcal{L}_r$, we would like to find the intersection point $q$ between $\mathcal{L}_\ell$ and $\mathcal{L}_r$ in $O(\log n)$ time.
-We assume that $\mathcal{L}_\ell$ and $\mathcal{L}_r$ are represented as balanced binary search trees.
-The leaves of $\mathcal{L}_\ell$ and $\mathcal{L}_r$ store the pseudo-line segments on the lower envelopes, sorted from left to right.
-We assume that the pseudo-line segments in the leaves are half-open, containing their right, but not their left endpoint in $\mathcal{L}_\ell$; and their left, but not their right endpoint in $\mathcal{L}_r$.\footnote{We actually store both endpoints in the trees, but the intersection algorithm uses only one of them, depending on the role the tree plays in the algorithm.} Thus, it is uniquely determined which leaves of $\mathcal{L}_\ell$ and $\mathcal{L}_r$ contain the intersection point $q$.
-A leaf $v$ stores the pseudo-line $\mathcal{L}(v)$ that supports the segment for $v$, as well as an endpoint $v.p$ of the segment, namely the left endpoint if $v$ is a leaf of $\mathcal{L}_\ell$, and the right endpoint if $v$ is a leaf of $\mathcal{L}_r$.\footnote{If the segment is unbounded, the endpoint might not exist.
-In this case, we use a symbolic endpoint at infinity that lies below every other pseudo-line.} An inner node $v$ stores the intersection point $v.p$ between the last pseudo-line in the left subtree $v.\ell$ of $v$ and the first pseudo-line in the right subtree $v.r$ of $v$, together with the lower envelope $\mathcal{L}(v)$ of these two pseudo-lines.
-These trees can be obtained by appropriate split and join operations from the $\Lambda$ trees stored in $\Xi$.
+Given two lower envelopes $\cL_l$ and $\cL_r$, such that all pseudo-lines in $\cL_l$ are smaller than all pseudo-lines in $\cL_r$ and each envelope is stored in a balanced binary tree as described above, we give a procedure to compute the (unique) intersection point $q$ between $\cL_l$ and $\cL_r$ in $O(\log n)$ time.
+In our algorithm, $\cL_l$ and $\cL_r$ are stored as balanced binary search trees $\Lambda_l$ and $\Lambda_r$.

+The leaves of $\Lambda_l$ and $\Lambda_r$ represent the segments on the lower envelopes $\cL_l$ and $\cL_r$, sorted from left to right.
+To ensure that every point on $\cL_l$ and $\cL_r$ is associated with exactly one leaf of $\Lambda_l$ and $\Lambda_r$, we use the convention that the segments in the leaves are semi-open, containing their right, but not their left, endpoint in $\Lambda_l$ and their left, but not their right, endpoint in $\Lambda_r$.
+Recall that we store \emph{both} endpoints of a segment as well as the pseudo-line supporting the segment at each leaf of $\Lambda_l$ and $\Lambda_r$, but the segments are interpreted as relatively semi-open sets, where the precise endpoint to be included depends on the role that the tree plays in the intersection algorithm.
+More concretely, the intersection algorithm uses two items stored at a leaf $v$ of $\Lambda_l$ or $\Lambda_r$: \begin{itemize} \item[(i)] the pseudo-line $v.\cL$ that supports the segment represented by $v$; and \item[(ii)] an endpoint $v.p$ of the segment, namely the left endpoint if $v$ is a leaf of $\Lambda_l$, and the right endpoint if $v$ is a leaf of $\Lambda_r$.\footnote{If the segment is unbounded, the endpoint might not exist.
+In this case, we use a symbolic endpoint at infinity that lies below every other pseudo-line.} Note that this is exactly the endpoint of the associated segment that is \emph{not} included in the semi-open segment represented by $v$.
+This choice is made to ensure a uniform handling of inner nodes and leaves in the intersection algorithm. \end{itemize}